Concepts

 Compute Blade Classes

-The available compute blades for the Bare Metal offering provide a range of performance options to meet diverse requirements:
+The compute blades available for the Bare Metal offering provide a range of performance levels to meet various needs:

 |---|---|---|---|---|---|